Laws & By-Laws

 NSW: The Most Developed Framework

 NSW has the most comprehensive short-term rental framework in Australia.
-Here's how it works in strata:
+In strata, it usually works like this:

 Mandatory Registration.
 All STRA properties must be listed on the NSW Government STRA Register before being advertised on any platform.
 The register tracks the number of nights a property is used for STRA and is integrated with major booking platforms (Airbnb, Stayz, Booking.com) for automated monitoring.